lweasel/piquant/docs/commands.rst

 Prepare for quantification (``prequantify``)
 --------------------------------------------

 Some quantification tools may require some action to be taken prior to quantifying transcript expression which, however, only needs to be executed once for a particular set of transcripts and genome sequences - for example, preparing a *Bowtie* [Bowtie]_ index for the genome, or creating transcript FASTA sequences.
-The ``piquant.py`` command ``prequantify`` will execute these pre-quantification actions for any quantification tools specified by the command line option ``--quant-method``.
+The ``piquant`` command ``prequantify`` will execute these pre-quantification actions for any quantification tools specified by the command line option ``--quant-method``.

 Note that prequantification can, if necessary, be run manually for any particular quantification tool by executing the appropriate ``run_simulation.sh`` script with the ``-p`` command line option.